Geology of Africa

 Lecture presentations in PowerPoint in class.

-Lecture presentations in pdf in the web site.
+Lecture presentations in PDF on the website.

 -